 After Your Acupuncture Treatment

 Resume your normal activities.
 Understand that you may feel a little more relaxed than usual.
 Try not to eat a heavy meal afterwards.
 You should also avoid alcohol and recreational drugs withing six hours after your treatment.

 Ice is not a good thing after acupuncture.
-Icing it slow down the effects of acupuncture.
+Icing slows down the effects of acupuncture.
 Treatments are designed to get energy and blood circulating.
-The cold contracts things and slows them down.
+Cold contracts things and slows them down.

 Remember to keep good mental or written notes of what your response is to the treatment.
-Pay close attention to changes in your pain condition such as: if and/or how your pain has changed (decreased or increased), how long the changed occurred, whether it has moved, changed in quality or frequency, or if you do not notice any change at all.
+Pay close attention to changes in your condition such as: if, and/or how it has changed (decreased or increased), how long the change occurred, whether it has moved, changed in quality or frequency, or if you do not notice any change at all.
 This information helps me with my treatment construction plan.